OpenDataServices/farm-level-data-standard/docs/03 conceptualframework.md

-Defining a neutral data model
+A neutral data model for first mile farm data
 ================

 ## Approach